henley-regatta/adventofcode2021/README.md

   * `python/day18part2.py` - A "gimmie" after part1.
 Looks like it might go all
   combinatorial-explosion, but with the limited number in the input set, is actually not worth doing anything but a brute-force all-against-all comparison.
 So I Did.
+  * `python/day19part1.py` - Absolute Clown Shoes.
+A complete curdled trifle of a solution.
+I was going to say "pathetic design but the implementation is OK" until I got about half way through the implementation and realised it was just a total anti-pattern.
+An incredibly inefficient implementation of a very poor solution design whose _only_ positive feature is that it is, after all, All My Own Work.
+  OK OK I did use The Lad as (effectively) a Rubber Duck to talk through the required steps but I cannot blame him for _any_ of the mess that has ensued.
+  This is by far the record for longest I've taken on any _part_ of a day's solution with thinking about it, off and on, for a whole week before getting my answer.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.